anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 ## Use of non-deterministic DNS names in-protocol

 A second pattern is for a control protocol to connect to a known HTTP end point.
 This is easily described in MUD.
 Within that control protocol references are made to additional content at other URLs.
 The values of those URLs do not fit any easily described pattern and may point at arbitrary names.

 Those names are often within some third-party Content-Distribution-Network (CDN) system, or may be arbitrary names in a cloud-provider storage system such as Amazon S3 (such {{AmazonS3}}, or {{Akamai}}).

 **INSERT** examples of non-deterministic CDN content.

 Since it is not possible to predict a name for where the content will be, it is not possible to include that into the MUD file.

 This applies to the firmware update situation as well.

 ## Use of a too inclusive DNS name

 Some CDNs make all customer content at a single URL (such as s3.amazonaws.com).
 This seems to be ideal from a MUD point of view: a completely predictable URL.
 The problem is that a compromised device could then connect to any S3 bucket, potentially attacking other buckets.

 The MUD ACLs provide only for permitting end points and do not filter URLs (nor could filtering be enforced within HTTPS).

 # DNS privacy and outsourcing vs MUD controllers

 {{RFC7858}} and {{RFC8094}} provide for DNS over TLS and DTLS.
 {{I-D.ietf-dnsop-terminology-ter}} details the terms.
 But, even with traditional DNS over Port-53 (Do53), it is possible to oursource DNS  queries to other public services, such as those operated by Google, CloudFlare, Verisign, etc.

 There are significant privacy issues with having IoT devices sending their DNS queries to an outside entity.
 Doing it over a secure transport (DoT/DoH) is clearly better than doing so on port 53.
-The providers of the secure resolver service will still see the IoT device queries.
+The providers of the secure resolver service will, however, still see the IoT device queries.

 A described above in {{mapping}} the MUD controller needs to have access to the same resolver(s) as the IoT device.
 Use of the QuadX resolvers at first seems to present less of a problem than use of some other less well known resolver.
 While any system may use QuadX, in most cases those services are massively replicated via anycast: there is no guarantee that a MUD controller will speak to the same instance, or get the same geographic anycast result.

 # Recommendations to IoT device manufacturer on MUD and DNS usage

 Inclusion of a MUD file with IoT devices is operationally quite simple.
 It requires only a few small changes to the DHCP client code to express the MUD URL.
 It can even be done without code changes via the use of a QR code affixed to the packaging (see {{-securehomegateway-mud}}).

 The difficult part is determining what to put into the MUD file itself.
 There are currently tools that help with the definition and analysis of MUD files, see {{mudmaker}}.
 The remaining difficulty is now the semantic contents of what is in the MUD file.
 An IoT manufacturer must now spend some time reviewing what the network communications that their device does.

 This document has discussed a number of challenges that occur relating to how DNS requests are made and resolved, and it is the goal of this section to make recommendations on how to modify IoT systems to work well with MUD.

 ## Consistently use DNS

 The first recommendation is to avoid using IP address literals in any protocol.
 Names should always be used.

 ## Use primary DNS names controlled by the manufacturer

 The second recommendation is to allocate and use names within zones controlled by the manufacturer.
 These names can be populated with an alias (see {{RFC8499}} section 2) that points to the production system.
 Ideally, a different name is used for each logical function, allowing for different rules in the MUD file to be enabled and disabled.

 While it used to be costly to have a large number of aliases in a web server certificate, this is no longer the case.
-Wildcard certificates are also commonly available.
+Wildcard certificates are also commonly available which allowed for an infinite number of possible names.

 ## Use Content-Distribution Network with stable names

 When aliases point to a Content-Distribution Network (CDN), prefer to use stable names that point to appropriately load balanced targets.
 CDNs that employ very low time-to-live (TTL) values for DNS make it harder for the MUD controller to get the same answer as the IoT Device.
 A CDN that always returns the same set of A and AAAA records, but permutes them to provide the best one first provides a more reliable answer.

 ## Prefer DNS servers learnt from DHCP/Route Advertisements

 IoT Devices should prefer doing DNS to the network provided DNS servers.
-Whether this is restricted to Classic DNS (Do53) or also includes using DoT/DoH is a local decision, but a locally provided DoT server SHOULD be used, as recommended by {{I-D.reddy-dprive-bootstrap-dns-server}} and
+Whether this is restricted to Classic DNS (Do53) or also includes using DoT/DoH is a local decision, but a locally provided DoT server SHOULD be used, as recommended by {{I-D.reddy-dprive-bootstrap-dns-server}} and {{I-D.peterson-doh-dhcp}}.
-{{I-D.peterson-doh-dhcp}}.

 Use of public QuadX resolver instead of the provided DNS resolver, whether Do53, DoT or DoH is discouraged.
 Should the network provide such a resolver for use, then there is no reason not to use it, as the network operator has clearly thought about this.

 Some manufacturers would like to have a fallback to using a public resolver to mitigate against local misconfiguration.
 There are a number of reasons to avoid this, or at least do this very carefully.
 The recommendation here is to do this only when the provided resolvers provide no answers to any queries at all, and do so repeatedly.
 The use of the operator provided resolvers SHOULD be retried on a periodic basis, and once they answer, there should be no further attempts to contact public resolvers.

-Finally, the list of public resolvers that might be contacted MUST be listed in the MUD file as destinations that are to be permitted.
+Finally, the list of public resolvers that might be contacted MUST be listed in the MUD file as destinations that are to be permitted!
 This should include the port numbers (53, 853 for DoT, 443 for DoH) that will be used as well.

 # Privacy Considerations

 The use of non-local DNS servers exposes the list of names resolved to a third parties, including passive eavesdroppers.

 The use of DoT and DoH eliminates the minimizes threat from passive eavesdropped, but still exposes the list to the operator of the DoT or DoH server.

 The use of unencrypted (Do53) requests to a local DNS server exposes the list to any internal passive eavesdroppers, and for some situations that may be significant, particularly if unencrypted WiFi is used.
-Use of DoT to a local DNS recursive resolver is a preferred choice, assuming that the trust anchor for the local DNS server can be obtained, such as via
+Use of DoT to a local DNS recursive resolver is a preferred choice, assuming that the trust anchor for the local DNS server can be obtained, such as via {{I-D.reddy-dprive-bootstrap-dns-server}}.
-{{I-D.reddy-dprive-bootstrap-dns-server}}.

 IoT devices that reach out to the manufacturer at regular intervals to check for firmware updates are informing passive eavesdroppers of the existence of a specific manufacturer's device being present at the origin location.
-While possession of a Large Appliance at a residence may be uninteresting, possession of intimate personal devices ("sex toys") may be a cause for embarassment.
+While possession of a Large (Kitchen) Appliance at a residence may be uninteresting to most, possession of intimate personal devices (e.g., "sex toys") may be a cause for embarassment.

 IoT device manufacturers are encouraged to anonymizing ways to do update queries.
 For instance, contracting out the update notification service to a third party that deals with a large variety of devices would provide a level of defense against passive eavesdropping.
 Other update mechanisms should be investigated, including use of DNSSEC signed TXT records with current version information.
 This would permit DoT or DoH to provide the update notification.
 This is particularly powerful if a local recursive DoT server is used, which then communicates using DoT over the Internet.

 The more complex case of section {{inprotocol} postulates that the version number needs to be provided to an intelligent agent that can decided the correct route to do upgrades.
 The current {{-SUITARCH}} specification provides a wide variety of ways to accomplish the same thing without having to divulge the current version number.

 The use of a publically specified firmware update protocol would also enhance privacy of IoT devices.
 In such a system the IoT device would never contact the manufacturer for version information or for firmware itself.
 Instead, details of how to query and where to get the firmware would be provided as a MUD extension, and a Enterprise-wide mechanism would retrieve firmware, and then distribute it internally.
 Aside from the bandwidth savings of downloading the firmware only once, this also makes the number of devices active confidential,  and provides some evidence about which devices have been upgraded and which ones might still be vulnerable.
 (The unpatched devices might be lurking, powered off, lost in a closet)

 # Security Considerations

 This document deals with conflicting Security requirements: devices which an operator wants to manage using {{RFC8520}} vs requirements for the devices to get access to network resources that  may be critical to their continued safe operation.

 This document takes the view that the two requirements do not need to be in conflict, but resolving the conflict requires some advance planning by all parties.

 --- back